Herman Makkink: Life and work

-His first solo exhibition, "Gnomes", was mounted at the Courtauld Institute of Art in 1971.
+His first solo exhibition, Gnomes, was mounted at the Courtauld Institute of Art in 1971.
 Makkink worked with his brother Kees Makkink, at the St Katharine Docks complex in London, a former industrial complex that was converted by the SPACE Foundation as a studio complex.
-There, in 1969 he was discovered by Stanley Kubrick who used two of his works in his film A Clockwork Orange (1971): Rocking Machine and Christ Unlimited.
-Coincidentally, the Italian filmmaker Tinto Brass also used Rocking Machine in his film Dropout, starring Vanessa Redgrave.
+There, in 1969, he was discovered by Stanley Kubrick who used two of Makkink's works in his film A Clockwork Orange (1971): Rocking Machine and Christ Unlimited.
+Coincidentally, Italian filmmaker Tinto Brass also used Rocking Machine in his 1970 film Dropout, starring Vanessa Redgrave.

 Makkink's partner was the British author, Julia Blackburn.
-In 1972 Makkink settled in Amsterdam, while making regular visits to Deià, Majorca.
-His first solo exhibition in the Wetering Gallery in Amsterdam took place in 1982, and the gallery has continued to feature his work ever since.
-In 1986 he was visiting professor at the ArtEZ Institute of the Arts.
+In 1972, Makkink settled in Amsterdam, while making regular visits to Deià, Majorca.
+His first solo exhibition in Amsterdam's Wetering Gallery took place in 1982, and the gallery has continued to feature his work ever since.
+In 1986, he was visiting professor at the ArtEZ Institute of the Arts.

-From 1987 to 2000 he taught part-time at the Gerrit Rietveld Academie in Amsterdam.
+From 1987 to 2000, he taught part-time at the Gerrit Rietveld Academie in Amsterdam.
 Makkink worked alternately in Bramfield (Suffolk) and the Italian municipality of Molini di Triora, where he met and shared a great friendship with the Italian-Chilean surrealist painter, Mauricio Stella, who lived in Molini di Triora and then in Amsterdam.
 Makkink shared an Amsterdam studio with his former pupil, Adriaan Rees, for many years until Makkink's death.
 Makkink was controversial in Amsterdam.
 One of his sculptures – a tubular shape executed in brick at the Spinozahof – was demolished in 1994 because, according to local residents, it obstructed their view.

 He died in Amsterdam on October 20, 2013.